-- Only apply nameplate voltage (115 or 230) with the Voltage Selection Switch in the correct position. - Insulate all connections carefully to prevent grounding or short circuits.
-Reinstall all conduit and terminal box covers. - To avoid overheating or loss of output power, voltage to the motor control unit must be within plus or minus 10% of the nameplate voltage. - Make sure the unit is electrically grounded and that proper electrical installation, wiring, and controls are used consistent with local and national electric codes.
+- Insulate all connections carefully to prevent grounding or short circuits.
+Reinstall all conduit and terminal box covers. - To avoid overheating, voltage to the motor control unit must be within plus or minus 10% of the nameplate voltage. - Make sure the unit is electrically grounded and that proper electrical installation, wiring, and controls are used consistent with local and national electric codes.
 Refer to NEC Handbook and NFPA No. 70.
 Employ qualified electricians for the installation and maintenance of the unit. - Code requirements differ from state to state.
 Install equipment using qualified electricians in accordance with the applicable codes and ordinances in your area and in accordance with NEC.
-All electrical connections should be made and maintained by a qualified or licensed electrician. - Make sure there are no unusual noises or vibrations when the motor is running. - Avoid contact with energized circuits and rotating parts. - Provide proper safeguards for personnel against rotating parts.
+All electrical connections should be made and maintained by a qualified or licensed electrician. - Make sure there are no unusual noises or vibrations when the pool pump motor is running. - Avoid contact with energized circuits and rotating parts.

 - Always disconnect electrical power at the fuse box or circuit breaker panel before handling electrical connections or performing maintenance on this unit.
-Allow the motor to come to a complete stop and wait two (2) minutes.
-This allows the capacitors to discharge any residual voltage. - All aspects of the installation must conform to the applicable requirements of the NEC, including Article 430 (Motor Circuits and Controllers), as well as all local codes. - Double-check to make sure that electrical power is removed and that it cannot be turned on while you are working on the equipment. - A poor electrical connection can overheat and cause terminal and/or terminal board failures.
-Examine the connections carefully for any signs of physical deterioration or loose fit to the motor terminal block. - Care must be taken to assure connections are made to the proper terminals and adequate electrical clearances are maintained. - The control unit on the motor contains hazardous voltage.
+Allow the pool pump motor to come to a complete stop and wait four (4) minutes.
+This allows the capacitors to discharge any residual voltage for safety. - All aspects of the installation must conform to the applicable requirements of the NEC, including Article 430 (Motor Circuits and Controllers), as well as all local codes. - Double-check to make sure that electrical power is removed and that it cannot be turned on while you are working on the equipment. - A poor electrical connection can overheat and cause terminal and/or terminal board failures.
+Examine the connections carefully for any signs of physical deterioration or loose fit to the motor terminal block. - Care must be taken to assure connections are made to the proper terminals and adequate electrical clearances are maintained. - The control unit on the pool pump motor contains hazardous voltage.